 If you have a local wool shop it’s a good idea to start there, but you can also buy everything you might need to get felting from an online craft store, marketplace (such as Etsy) and independent producers/sellers.

-First off, Sandy at Lincolnshire Fenn Crafts is a GREAT resource for all things needle felt-related.
+First off, Sandy at Lincolnshire Fenn Crafts is a GREAT resource for all things needle felt-related and sells amazing wool and other supplies for felting.
+She has years of felting experience which she generously shares across her website and on youtube.

 Sandy’s Core wool is a mix from British sheep breeds and is available from her online shop.
 Coarser wool in texture, it felts easily into shape.
 This wool has gone through a normal washing process but small amounts of vegetable matter may be present.
 If this bothers you, you can remove vegetable matter (eg grass seeds and burrs) from raw wool by using the wool carding technique (more details on that later).